Bellevue College's successful athletic programs enjoy

 down the line and a consistent wind that blows across from left

 to right field, Courter Field is considered by many as a 'pitcher's

-Semi-annual maintenance procedures include aeration, rolling, overseeding w/ perennial rye three times
+Semi-annual maintenance procedures include aeration, rolling, and overseeding with perennial ryegrass two times

 a year.
 Courter Field's infield mix is comprised of a combination

-The field is not only the home for BC, but for top youth programs Taylor Baseball and
+The field is not only the home for BC, but for U-18 youth programs Taylor Baseball and

 user of the field each year.

 Bleacher Installment summer 2013 at Courter Family Athletic Pavilion